 Once agricultural buildings, now 17 rooms to rest your head, with en suite bathrooms, charming original features and hidden nooks.

 Relax and unwind in the spa with its indoor-outdoor pool, steam room, sauna and treatment rooms.
 Reconnect in the Medieval Herb garden, sit for a manicure, get some added stress relief through couples’ mud therapy, or enjoy a proper washdown in the hammam.
 If you are looking for a bit more action, take a stretch in the Gym while watching the gardeners tending to vegetables for the dinner plate.

 Experience creative dishes worth sharing.
-Located in an old Threshing Barn, the beating heart of a repurposed dairy farm, Head Chef Allan Altschul and co. serve hearty, cheering fare using ingredients grown, foraged and reared on the estate.
+Located in an old Threshing Barn, the beating heart of a repurposed dairy farm, Head Chef James Wilson and co. serve hearty, cheering fare using ingredients grown, foraged and reared on the estate.
 Seasonal elements, wood-fired then dished-up in the open kitchen in front of your table.

-Dinner is available to hotel guests only.
-Lunch is available to non-residents by advance booking only, please arrive at least 15 minutes prior to your booking time via the main entrance, off the A359 and park in the hotel car park, you will be able to buggy over to the Farmyard.
+Lunch & Dinner are available to non-residents by advance booking only, please arrive at least 15 minutes prior to your booking time via the main entrance, off the A359 and park in the hotel car park, you will be able to buggy over to the Farmyard.